umami-hep/umami/docs/plotting_umami.md

 For the retrained DL1r (using `EvaluateModelDL1`): `["pb", "pc", "pu"]` If taus are included (only retrained DL1r so far): `["pb", "pc", "pu", "ptau"]`

 `evaluation_file`, String: Add a path to a evaluation file here.
 This file will be used for the model instead of the one defined at the top.
-The `data_set_name` must be in the file!
+The given `data_set_name` must be in the file!

 `bin_edges`, List: The pT bin edges that should be used.
 Don't forget the starting and the ending edge!